Elevator World Magazine

-20+ years ago we rejuvenated technical elevator consulting, upgraded for its potential.
-A sales background had become the norm in our field, while engineering at elevator manufacturers had become more specialized.
+20+ years ago we decided to rejuvenate technical elevator consulting, upgraded for its potential.
+A sales background had become the norm in our field, even for tall buildings.
+Engineering at the elevator manufacturers had also become more specialized for the componentry, given that elevator consultants had all but taken over the planning of large-scale VT systems.

-In 2000, Rick Barker and Paliath Mohandas combined their exceptional elevator experience with major manufacturers, contractors, and consulting engineers to form our company, and provide those advanced consulting services.
+In 2000, Rick Barker and Paliath Mohandas combined their exceptional elevator experience with major manufacturers, contractors, and multi-discipline consulting engineers to form our company, and provide upgraded consulting services.

-In 2010, Sean Morris joined us to strengthen our project engineering services.
-Sean led design services for an elevator consultancy based in Colorado, and earlier was a mechanical design engineer with Montgomery Kone in Texas.
+In 2010, Sean Morris, P.E. joined us to strengthen our system planning and engineering services.
+He led design services for an elevator consultancy in Colorado, and earlier was a mechanical design engineer with Montgomery Kone in Texas.
+As Principal with us, Sean has led or co-led system design for many of our largest and tallest projects.
+He also helped to upgrade our software tools further, such as providing comparative performance results under international standards(Note 10).

-Also in 2010 we opened an office in Dubai led by Anand Sivan, an engineer who led VT consulting for WS Atkins after lift experience with Mitsubishi, Kone, Otis.
-He is joined by an engineer from Schindler, Sivakumar Rangaraj.
+Also in 2010, we opened an office in Dubai led by Anand Sivan, an engineer who led VT at the multi-discipline engineering consultancy WS Atkins, after elevator/lift experience with Mitsubishi, Kone, Otis.
+In 2015, Sivakumar Rangaraj, an engineer with Schindler, joined as Technical Director.
+We provide support for advanced services and the office’s largest projects.

 1. Merdeka 118, Kuala Lumpur, Malaysia.
 Spire topped out at 678.9 m (2227 ft) in 2021 making this the world's 2nd tallest building.